 Source: Museum Victoria

-Possum skin cloaks have been made for thousands of years by Koorie communities from across South Eastern Australia.
+Possum skin cloaks have been made for thousands of years by Koorie communities from across South Eastern Australia, traditionally used as clothing they also held great significance to the owners personal identity and status.
 A cloak was first made for the wearer after birth, and more pelts were added as the person grew to adulthood.
 Cloaks also held important designs that were incised or painted on the possum skins; these markings mapped the owner’s life, country and spirit.
-Nahglingah Boorais: Beautiful Children shows the next generation of strong, proud Koorie people and cloak-makers.

 Museum Victoria holds in trust two significant cloaks, a Gunditjmara cloak from Lake Condah in Western Victoria and a Yorta Yorta cloak from Maiden's Punt, Echuca, North east Victoria.
 These cloaks were collected in the mid 1800s and are two of only five known surviving historic possum skin cloaks across the world.
 These beautiful cloaks show us a deep connection to culture and incredible skill held by Koorie people, a knowledge and tradition that continues today with contemporary artists and in Naghlingah Boorais: Beautiful Children, the next generation of strong, proud Aboriginal people.

 Naghlingah Boorais: Beautiful Children is on show at Birrarung Gallery from 12 July 2013 to 24 February 2014.